CISecurity/CCPA-Docs/docs/Configuration Guide.md

 It is required to utilize a local "session" type for the configuration assessment.
 The connection strings can be placed in a configuration xml or in the assessor-cli.properties file.
 If the connection string is not defined in either file, the command line will prompt the user to enter the information.

-If CIS-CAT Pro Assessor is unable to connect to the ESXi host, this information will be available in the CIS-CAT Pro log, if generated.
+If CIS-CAT Pro Assessor is unable to connect to the ESXi host, this information will be available in the CIS-CAT Pro log (assessor-cli.log), if generated.
 The log may indicate that an error has occurred with a certificate.
 If this error is present, run the following command to verify the status of a certificate.

     Get-PowerCLIConfiguration